jellehermsen/blog/posts/2019-08-07-moved_to_sdf.md

 <!--
-title: Blog moved to SDF
+title: Moved this blog to SDF
 categories: general, english
 -->
 I have moved my weblog to the MetaArray at [SDF](https://sdf.org).
 I will be